CellStratAI/cellstrat-hub-docs/docs/05-HubAPI Deployment 🚀/quickstart.md

 3. `src/` contains 3 files,
     1. `main.py` - This is the main python file which will be executed whenever our model is invoked after deployment.
     2. `utils.py` - This is a complementary script which contains some basic utility functions that might be useful for our model, like decoding base64 encoded images which is used in this project in the `predict()` function from `classifier.py`
     3. `requirements.txt` - This file will contain the dependencies / libraries that our project requires.
-In this case, it would be Pytorch and Torchvision.
-Numpy and Pillow are preinstalled so no need to specify them unless you want a specific version.

 ## Step 2: Integrate your Inference Code